GChristensen/enso-portable/readme.md

 Description: the Enso Launcher application allows to launch programs found in the Windows Start menu (or picked manually using the `learn as open' command) and perform many other operations with text command line triggered by pressing the CAPSLOCK key.
 It's possible to create your own commands using the Python (version 2.5) programming language.

+Use the `help' command to get list of available commands.

-[Download](https://github.com/downloads/GChristensen/enso-portable/enso-portable.7z.sfx.exe) the portable binary distribution (no installation is required).
+[Download](https://github.com/downloads/GChristensen/enso-portable/enso-portable.7z.sfx.exe) a portable binary distribution (no installation is required).

 Background: I haven't found any Enso command package suitable for my needs, so I decided to make my own one.
 If you like Enso, you can use the source code freely as you wish, see more at the [Enso Launcher page](http://humanized.com/enso/launcher) (the original application is orphaned now).
 The source code of the original community Enso application could be found here: